How The Eye Works and 20/20 Vision

 20/20 describes normal visual clarity or sharpness measured at a distance of 20 feet from an object.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at that distance.
 If you have 20/100 vision, it means that you must be as close as 20 feet to see what a person with normal vision can see at 100 feet.

 The ability to see objects clearly is affected by many factors.
-Eye conditions like nearsightedness, farsightedness, astigmatism or eye diseases influence visual acuity.
+Nearsightedness, farsightedness, astigmatism, and/or eye diseases all influence visual acuity.
 Most people with vision slightly below 20/20 function very well, whereas some people who have better than 20/20 vision feel that their vision is not satisfactory.
 Everybody's visual expectations are different and satisfactory vision is far more complex than just being able to see 20/20.

 A comprehensive eye examination by our optometrists will identify causes that may affect your ability to see well.
 They may be able to prescribe glasses, contact lenses, refractive surgery, or a vision therapy program that will help improve your vision.
 If the reduced vision is due to an eye disease, the use of ocular medication or other treatment may be needed.